CumulusNetworks/docs/content/cumulus-linux-511/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 ### Match Source Protocol

-{{%notice note%}}
-When you configure the match source protocol in a route map, the switch only advertises that protocol type to the peers.
-When you configure route leaking between VRFs, if the leaked routes are learned as BGP routes, you need to match the BGP source protocol to advertise that route.
-{{%/notice%}}

 The following example configures a route map to allow prefixes that match BGP as the source protocol.

 {{< tabs "TabID964 ">}}